-The key to arthritis management is finding balance between activities and rest-exercising, as too much may stress sensitive joints, while being too sedentary can cause stiffness and immobility.
+The key to arthritis management is finding a balance between activities and rest-exercising, as too much may stress sensitive joints while being too sedentary can cause stiffness and immobility.
 Stretching and gentle movements such as Yoga are easy on the joints and keep them fluid and supple.

 When you have experienced a joint injury, protecting that joint will lower the chances of developing arthritis later.
 By taking care not to injure the joint again, you may also decrease the intensity of symptoms should arthritis develop later.
 Remember always listen to your body, Stop exercising if you experience sharp pain and don't try to work through joint discomfort.